What is the carry-on allowance?

 For all other itineraries, the Most Significant Carrier rule applies.
 When booking online at aircanada.com, the carrier whose baggage rules will apply will be identified on your itinerary receipt.

 Whatever your destination is, Air Canada allows you to carry on board:

 - One carry-on bag like a suitcase, roller bag (wheels and handles included in the size), backpack, etc. that does not exceed the maximum size of 23 x 40 x 55 cm (9″ x 15.5″ x 21.5″).

-- One personal article like a briefcase, laptop computer, sport racquet (e.g. tennis, squash, badminton), diaper bag, camera case, duty-free purchases, cartons, musical instrument or other similar item with the maximum size of 16 x 33 x 43 cm (6″ x 13″ x 17″).
+- One personal article like a briefcase, laptop computer, sport racket (e.g. tennis, squash, badminton), diaper bag, camera case, duty-free purchases, cartons, musical instrument or another similar item with the maximum size of 16 x 33 x 43 cm (6″ x 13″ x 17″).